PUNJAB SOUTH (Multan, Bahawalpur, Khanewal) Dec 18,19, 2021

 We stopped for chai and Sadik had lunch.
 We soon had a crowd of 11 people watching us.

 But Sadik’s driving is so cautious and slow, it takes a long time.
 He never goes or even approaches the speed limit.
 And then he slows down for everything: motorcycles, curves, oncoming traffic and any rough pavement.
 He crawls over speed bumps.
 On curving roads with no oncoming traffic, he refuses to cut corners.
 I criticized this and then he started cutting corners when he couldn’t see if there was oncoming traffic!
-He gets irritated at comments.
+He gets irritated at the comments.
 Because he speaks so little English, it is hard anyway.
 Worst of all, he slows down before he is about to pass and barely accelerates through the pass.
 Oncoming traffic a long way off is waited for.
 It is trying my patience, but I say little to keep things happy.

 QUETTA (pop 1.001 million 2017)

 The provincial capital and largest city of Balochistan (10th largest in Pakistan).
 In 1935, Quetta had developed into a bustling city with a number of multi-storey buildings and was called “Little London”.
-The epicenter of the earthquake was close to the city and destroyed most of the city’s infrastructure, killing an estimated 40,000 people.
+The epicentre of the earthquake was close to the city and destroyed most of the city’s infrastructure, killing an estimated 40,000 people.
 Quetta is at an average elevation of 1,680 metres (5,510 feet) above sea level.
 It is known as the “Fruit Garden of Pakistan.

 Located in northern Balochistan near the Pakistan-Afghanistan border and the road across to Kandahar, Quetta is a trade and communication centre between the two countries.
-The Bolan Pass route which was once one of the major gateways from Central Asia to South Asia.
+The Bolan Pass route was once one of the major gateways from Central Asia to South Asia.
 Quetta played an important role militarily for the Pakistani Armed Forces in the intermittent Afghanistan conflict.

 The immediate area has long been one of pastures and mountains, with varied plants and animals relative to the dry plains to the west.
 The city has a Pashtun plurality followed by Balochs, Hazaras, Brahui, Punjabis and Muhajir people.